capstanlqc/omegat-guides/docs/misc/faq.md

 <!-- topic:x -->
-## Why do I only see one 100% match when I am reconciling?
+## I only see one 100% match when I am reconciling.

 If you matches are identical, only one of them will be displayed in the Matches pane to avoid space-consuming duplicates.
 If you only see one translation in the Matches pane during the reconciliation task, that means the two translators have proposed the exact same translation.
 Next to the 100% match you will also notice it is written "+1 more".